Cycle classes in overconvergent rigid cohomology and a semistable Lefschetz $(1,1)$ theorem: Morrow's variational Tate conjecture for divisors

 \begin{lemma} Fix $n\geq 0$, write $n=p^mn_0$ with $(n_0,p)=1$, and let $r=m+1$.
 Then the map

 is injective. \end{lemma}

-\begin{proof} We may assume that $X_n=\spec{A_n}$ is affine, moreover \'etale over $R_n[x_1,\ldots,x_d]$.
-In this case since deformations of smooth affine schemes are trivial, we have $A_n\cong A_0\otimes_k R_n$.
+\begin{proof} It suffices to prove the corresponding statement for sections on some open affine $\spec{A_n}\subset X_n$, which we may moreover assume to be \'etale over $R_n[x_1,\ldots,x_d]$.
+In this case, since deformations of smooth affine schemes are trivial, we have $A_n\cong A_0\otimes_k R_n$.
 Hence $1+t^nA_n=1+t^nA_0$, and our problem therefore reduces to showing that if $a\in A_0$ is such that $d\log[1+at^n]=0$, then in fact $a=0$.
 But vanishing of $a$ may be checked over all closed points of $\spec{A_0}$, so by functoriality of the $d\log$ map we may in fact assume that $A_0$ is a finite extension of $k$; enlarging $k$ we may moreover assume that $A_0=k$.
 In other words we need to show that the map